 Examples of bumper sticker sayings:

-The speaker is to tell the story of how the cliche came into being.
+The speaker is to tell the story of how the cliche assigned to them came into being.
 Who used it?
 Why?

 Examples:

-The aim of the game in this impromptu speech topic collection is have speakers sell as hard as they can an object that they've just been given.
+Everyone is going to sell as hard as they can an object that they've just selected.

-Objects could be: a pen, a child's pacifier, a toy car, a nail file, a stone ...
-Anything small enough to fit a medium sized bag.
-Tell them they needn't stick with its original purpose!
+Objects could be: a pen, a child's pacifier, a toy car, a nail file, a stone, a wallet, an envelope, an eraser, a nail, a battery, a packet of tissues,...
+Anything small enough to fit into a medium sized bag.

 Transport your group back or forward in time.
-From your nominated time perspective give speakers impromptu speech topics inviting comment on common events of today.
+From your nominated time perspective give speakers impromptu speech topics inviting comment on common issues, features and events of today.

 terrorism, global warming, the internet, computers, mobile phones, email, air travel, supermarkets, fast food, high rises, birth control, fashion, sustainability, women working outside the home...